 For those wanting to push the point, at creation of the character, the DM may ask everyone to roll a d10 and if you roll a 1 – you are ambidextrous!
 However, even if the character is ambidextrous a -2 is applied to both hands (then modified by the Reaction Bonus).
 While in reality ambidexterity is 1% of the population, in AD&D, the characters are special people.

-The Reaction adjustment is also used as a modifier to spells that may affect the character, and this modifier also becomes a saving throw bonus – only mentioned briefly in the Players Handbook and DM’s Guide – against direct fire spells such as Lightning Bolt and Fireball.
+The Reaction Adjustment is also used as a modifier to Saving Throws that may affect the character, and this modifier also becomes a Saving Throw bonus – only mentioned briefly in the Players Handbook and DM’s Guide – against direct fire spells and effects such as Lightning Bolt and Fireball.

 19 Dexterity has a Reaction/Attacking Modifier of +3 and Defensive Bonus -4.